Cuprate/cuprate/rpc/types/README.md

 TODO: fix doc links when types are ready.

 # Mixed types
-Note that some types within [`other`] mix JSON & binary together, i.e., the message overall is JSON, however some fields contain binary values inside JSON strings, for example:
+Note that some types mix JSON & binary together, i.e., the message overall is JSON, however some fields contain binary values inside JSON strings, for example:

 ```json
 {